MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 ```
 where `M[x := N]` means every instance of `x` variable in `M` is replaced by `N` expression.

 As shown in the previous example, `(\x\y.x) y → \y.y` is an instance of variable capture that changes meaning of the function and is treated as incorrect.
-So instead beta-reduction is only acceptable when the bounded variables in `M` are distinct from the free variables in `N`.
-Otherwise, we use alpha equivalence to make the two distinct and go ahead with the reduction:
+So instead, before beta-reduction we consider the bounded variables in `M` distinct from the free variables in `N`.
+We use alpha equivalence to make the two distinct and go ahead with the reduction:

 ```
 (\x\y.x) y → (\x\z.x) y → \z.y
 ```
 is a correct reduction.

-"A computation therefore consists of an initial lambda expression \[...\] plus a finite sequence of lambda terms, each deduced from the preceding term by one application of beta reduction."
-(HPFP, p.
+"A computation therefore consists of an initial lambda expression \[...\] plus a finite sequence of lambda terms, each deduced from the preceding term by one application of beta reduction." ([HPFP](#HPFP), p.
 36) Note that there is a choice of reduction strategy by which applications one chooses to reduce first.

 #### Eta Equivalence